 Dual enrollment is academic programming that enables high school junior and seniors to take college courses that may satisfy high school graduation and college credit requirements.
 (Check with your school counselor to determine if credits will count towards high school graduation requirements.)

-- Online courses during the summer;
+- Online courses during the summer, fall and spring

 No, dual enrollment students are not permitted to audit courses at Messiah University.

 Dual enrollment is open to motivated high school juniors and seniors in public, private, charter, home or cyber schools.
 It is a challenging, enriching and rewarding experience, but it may not be suitable for everyone.

 - Are you a high achiever?
 Do you enjoy challenging yourself academically?
 Do you maintain a GPA of 3.0 or higher?